RuPaul's Drag Race US: Here's when season 14 begins, who is in the cast and who will be guest judge

 The 26-year-old beat off tough competition from fan favourites such as Kandy Muse, Gottmik and Greenock born Scottish drag queen Rose to lift the crown in April, and has since enjoyed success hosting fashion show ‘Mode’ across the world alongside fellow RuPaul contestants Gigi Goode, Bimini Bon Boulash, Tayce and A’Whora.

-However, the time to hand over the crown is just weeks away, as the long wait for the latest season of the Netflix show is almost over, with each new queen for season 14 already announced – and a start date for the season confirmed.
+However, the time to hand over the crown is just weeks away, as the long wait for the latest season of the show is almost over, although fans are shocked to hear that the new season will NOT be airing on Netflix as it has done for the previous 13 seasons.

-Aired on streaming service Netflix for British viewers, the US version of the programme has proven to be a huge hit with audiences since its inception, producing a string of internationally acclaimed drag artists, millions adoring fans who tune in weekly and a spate of spin off shows, all hosted by drag royalty RuPaul Charles.

 The reality TV show, hosted by world famous drag queen RuPaul Charles, originally aired in the United States in 2009 and has since seen the show, dubbed the ‘Olympics of drag’, aired in various countries across the world.